wyattscarpenter/gyatt/readme.md

 ## warnings

-TODO: can you always push all objects? like tags and notes? not just the branch?.
-I guess push.followTags will make git push tags as well as fetch them.
-Notes is a half-baked feature so I guess you just have to explicitly push notes, unless maybe this configuration I haven't looked into actually works: https://gist.github.com/topheman/ec8cde7c54e24a785e52

 Gyatt enables rerere, which is usually turned off by default in git.
 If this ever causes you a problem, please explain it to me — to me, currently, rerere seems like a crucial git feature that is erroneously turned off for no reason.
 Yes, I have read the blog post about its strange behavior that might justify keeping it turned off by default.
 No, I didn't find it convincing (it doesn't elaborate on its consequences).
 For more information, you — like me — can see https://gitster.livejournal.com/41795.html and https://stackoverflow.com/questions/5519244/are-there-any-downsides-to-enabling-git-rerere .
 If anything, it seems like the problem of rerere is that it doesn't rerere *enough*.
 Another problem is that maybe it rereres *too much*, but I haven't encountered a case like this.

 Gyatt sets rebase.rebaseMerges to true, because I always want to "rebase merges" (preserve branch structure in a rebase, by creating merge commits by replaying the appropriate merges) when I rebase.
 It isn't set to rebase-cousins because I don't really understand what that would do or why I would want it and I've never been dissatisfied with how rebase --rebase-merges seems to treat "cousins", despite being a user of many very wacky branch structures myself.
 Anyway, you can easily countermand this by passing --no-rebase-merges (or --rebase-merges=rebase-cousins) to rebase.
 You can also unset this setting for yourself if you do so much merge-crushing on purpose that you find this whole needing-a-flag business inconvenient.
 Certain gyatt aliases may also use --rebase-merges internally.
 You may also countermand those if you wish.